-We contract with individual physicians, medical groups, and hospitals to provide the benefits in this brochure.
-These Plan providers accept a negotiated payment from us, and you will only be responsible for your copayments or coinsurance.
+Participating Providers: We contract with physicians, health care facilities, or other health care professionals to provide the benefits in this brochure.
+These plan providers accept a negotiated payment from us based on a maximum allowable fee schedule.
+They will not bill you and you will not have to file claim forms.
+You will only be responsible for your copayments, coinsurance and deductibles.